soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![AIR investigation uers page](media/air-investigationuserspage.png)

 On this page, you have several options.
-- Get a visual overview of the identified user results and risks found.
+- Get a visual overview of identified user results and risks found.
 - Click a user to activate a fly-out page that shows the full alert details.

 ### Investigation machines page

 ### Investigation entities page